+Gr oup Com pany

+In RM Mil Note 2023 2022 2023 2022

+Deferred income i 1,081 1,169 - -

+Contingent consideration ii - 208 - -

+Trade payables iii 692 759 692 759

+Other payables 58 55 - -

+1,831 2,191 692 759
-(i) The Group's deferred income relates to tax incentives with the features similar to government grant for which the current portion is as disclosed in Note 19.1.

-- (ii) The Group's contingent consideration relates to amount transferred into escrow account in relation to acquisition of a subsidiary (refer Note 41). - (iii) During the year, the Group via its joint operation entity has entered into arrangements on trade payables amounting to RM915 million, which resulted in adjustment of timing for payments of the balances.
-These arrangements resulted in recognition of gain amounting to RM257 million in the profit or loss.
-The trade payables are subjected to periodic accretion of interest expense which is expected to approximate this gain.
+- (i) The Group's deferred income relates to tax incentives with the features similar to government grant for which the current portion is as disclosed in Note 19.1. - (ii) The Group's contingent consideration relates to amount transferred into Escrow account in relation to acquisition of a subsidiary in prior year. - (iii) The Group and the Company via its joint operation entity has arrangements on trade payables amounting to RM1,161 million (2022: RM915 million), which resulted in an adjustment of timing for payments of the balances.
+The trade payables were fair valued on initial measurement and is subjected to periodic accretion of interest expense over the period of the arrangement.
+During the year, the joint operation entity has remeasured these balances based on the extended timing for payments, which resulted in a remeasurement gain amounting to RM114 million (2022: RM257 million) being recognised in the profit or loss.